njingusc/element-android-examples/orbit-lite-integration-example/README.md

 _SearchListener_ is used for Search.
 _AuthListener_ is used for Authentication.
 _SyncStateListener_ is used to receive SyncState results.

+_ElementSDKManager.getCursorLoader_ is available to listen to the Element ContentProvider using LoaderManager.LoaderCallbacks<Cursor>.
+This is preferable to requestSyncState() which only polls.

 Call _ElementSDKManager.onActivityResult()_ with an instance of one or all of these listeners to receive the appropriate callbacks after making a request.